Patron & Collector Preview event with juror Kathy McCarver Root Friday, Jan. 29 at 6pmvia zoom (register here)

 Resize your images to 72 dpi sized no smaller than 1000 pixels in any direction (about 13”).
 This should result in most image files ranging from 700kb to 2mb in file size.
 Files bigger than 3mb will not be accepted.
 For non-visual art submissions including audio, video, or writing, please submit the appropriate files (.mov for video, .avi for sound, and .doc/.docx/.pdf for writing and other proposals) in place of images.

-Save the newly sized images as a .jpg file and label each image as “lastname_firstname_01title” (example: Smith_Mary_01untitled.jpg).
+IMPORTANT!
+Save images as a .jpg file and label each image as “lastname_firstname_01title” (example: Smith_Mary_01untitled.jpg).

 Sales: For any works sold, artists receive 60% of the sale price before tax.
 The Carriage Barn Arts Center and New Canaan Society for the Arts retains the remaining 40% as a transaction fee.
 Copyright Policy: Each artist retains all copyrights to their submitted images.
 Image Usage Rights: Artist’s recognition is provided with any use.
 By submission for jurying, artists whose submissions are chosen for the exhibition grant The Carriage Barn Arts Center the right to use their images for the purpose of promoting the artist, promoting the Center’s programs, promoting exhibitions and subsequent display on the Center’s website of current and past exhibitions.
 Promotions and images may also be placed on social networks with artist credit.
 Selected arwork will be exhibited in the Carriage Barn, in an online exhibit on the Carriage Barn Arts Center website.